 11.11.2.4 Key Confirmation with FILS Authentication

-If authentication is a failure, the KCK2, KEK2, KCK, KEK, and TK shall be irretrievably destroyed.
+If authentication is a failure, the KCK2, KEK2, KCK, KEK, PMK, and TK shall be irretrievably destroyed.
 Otherwise authentication succeeds.
-In that case, STA and AP shall irretrievablly destry the temporary keys KCK2 and KEK2 and both shall use the TK, KCK, and KEK generated in 11.11.2.3 with the cipher indicated by the ciphersuite in the Association Request and Association Response.
+In that case, STA and AP shall irretrievablly destry the temporary keys KCK2 and KEK2 and both shall use the TK with the cipher indicated by the negotiated ciphersuite.
+The KCK, KEK and PMK shall be used for subsequent key management as specified in section 11.5.
+The STA and AP shall set the lifetime of the PMKSA to the value dot11RSNAConfigPMKLifetime.

 References: